michalliu/task.js/README.md

 5. **done(fn)**

-    set callback function when task is done
+    set callback function when task is done, if the task is protected, that means there's no assertion errors. if task isn't protected, that means the task has finished.

     **params:**